 or visit the Conference

 website.
 ISHS Endorsed Conference.

 Third Taboo Conference, September 20-21, 2016, Universitat Pompeu Fabra, Barcelona, Spain.
-The theme of the 3rd Taboo Conference will be Taboo Humour: Language, Culture, Society, and the Media.
-Paper proposals should include a 300-word abstract and a brief bionote and should be sent to firstname.lastname@example.org by January 16, 2016 with the subject line, TaCo2016--Proposal.
+The theme of the 3rd Taboo Conference was Taboo Humour: Language, Culture, Society, and the Media.
 For information, visit the Conference webpage at https://portal.upf.edu/web/taco/home.

 Fourth LAFAL Symposium,

-University of Lódz, Poland, March 17-18, 2016, The theme of the fourth LAFAL symposium will be “Theoretical Issues in Humour: Building Bridges across Disciplines.”
-The symposium provides a forum for linguists who are interested in concepts and language issues of relevance to humor research.
-Plenary Speakers will be Alexander Brock, Raymond Gibbs, James Mahon, Limor Shifman, and Francisco Yus.
-Paper proposal can be sent to email@example.com.
-For more information, please click here.
+University of Lódz, Poland, March 17-18, 2016, The theme of the fourth LAFAL symposium was “Theoretical Issues in Humour: Building Bridges across Disciplines.”
+The symposium provided a forum for linguists who are interested in concepts and language issues of relevance to humor research.
+Plenary Speakers were Alexander Brock, Raymond Gibbs, James Mahon, Limor Shifman, and Francisco Yus.

 Humor Project's 56th Conference on the Positive Power of Humor and Creativity, June 5-7, 2015, Saratoga